 To get there, you’ll be heading out the south (front) doors of the Rio, past the entrance, and onto the sidewalk on the north part of the W. Flamingo Road, which is the street directly in front of the Rio.
 Do not cross the street over to the south side of Flamingo, as there is not a sidewalk on portions of this side.
 So even if you want to hit up places like the Bellagio that are on the south side of Flamingo, keep on the north side for now.

-(Here’s a map of the route.
-Please ignore the route with the blue dots to the north.
-Google recommends this, but this way is more dangerous and less scenic.
-Stick with the gray route, using the sidewalk on Flamingo Road.)
+(Here’s a map of the route (the one with blue dots).
+Please ignore the route with the gray line as this route is more dangerous and less scenic.
+Stick with the blue dot route, using the sidewalk on Flamingo Road.)

 Before you get to Interstate 15 however, the sidewalk meanders left, bordering an exit lane, leading you to a more friendly fenced and protected sidewalks.
 This will lead you to a pedestrian bridge over the exit ramp, then back on to the Flamingo sidewalk.